-The first year of the Occupational Therapy professional phase overlaps with the fourth year of the Health Studies B.S. program making it a five year program + 1 summer semester for students who enter as freshmen in the Health Studies Program.
-Students who transfer into the HSOT program during their sophomore or junior year enter the OT program following completion of their Bachelor's degree.
-Early acceptance into the 5 year program is possible only on a space-available basis.
+The first year of the Occupational Therapy professional phase overlaps with the fourth year of the Health Science B.S. program making it a five year program + 1 summer semester for students who enter in the first year Health Science Program or transfer into the HSOT program during their junior year.
 Students who enter at the graduate level complete the program in two academic years including a summer fieldwork semester that occurs between years one and two.
 The program is designed to be completed according to the published academic sequence (see below).
 Any alteration to this sequence must be approved by the occupational therapy faculty and will most likely have financial implications.